9 Surprising Firsts That New Mexico Can Proudly Claim

 The first personal computer came as a kit.
 The Altair 8800 was developed by Ed Roberts, co-owner of the Albuquerque calculator company, Micro Instrumentation and Telemetry Systems (MITS).

-Sandia National Laboratories scientist, Willis Whitfield invented the cleanroom in 1962.
-His idea entailed a ceiling-to-floor forced-air system to help protect experiments from dust, microbes, and humidity.
+Sandia National Laboratories scientist Willis Whitfield invented the cleanroom in 1962.
+His idea entailed a ceiling-to-floor forced-air system to help protect experiments from dust, microbes and humidity.
 Today, cleanrooms are used in the manufacture of everything from semiconductors to screen prints.

 This one was an accident.
-Frank Etscorn, a retired behavioral psychologist at New Mexico Tech accidentally spilled liquid nicotine on his arm.
+Frank Etscorn, a retired behavioral psychologist at New Mexico Tech, accidentally spilled liquid nicotine on his arm.
 When the liquid made him nauseous, he realized that nicotine could be delivered via the skin.

 In April 2017, New Mexico became the first state to require that all state and local law enforcement officers carry antidote kits (naloxone) to help prevent deaths from opioid drug and heroin overdoses.
 New Mexico also was the first state to allow pharmacists to dispense naloxone without a prescription.

-Also in 2017, New Mexico became the first state to outlaw practices intended to embarrass students with overdue lunch money accounts.
+Also in 2017, New Mexico became the first state to outlaw practices intended to embarrass students for overdue lunch money accounts.
 The law also encourages schools to work with parents to resolve payment issues directly.
 This is in contrast to states like Alabama that stamp "I need lunch money" on children's arms.
 Yikes, Alabama.

-9. Created the Frito pie
+8. Created the Frito Pie

 This one is under dispute.
 Texans have this funny idea that someone in San Antonio, Texas, invented it (Daisy Doolin, the mother of Fritos inventor Charles Doolin).
 The New Mexico version of the story says the Frito pie was invented in the 1960s by Teresa Hernández, who worked at the F. W. Woolworth's lunch counter (now the Five & Dime General Store) in Santa Fe.
 We'll stick to that story.